 Predictions that didn't happen

-Even the most brilliant minds have already made wrong predictions about the future.
-At the time they were first said they probably did not seem as absurd as they do now.
-The future has arrived and it doesn't seem anything like these predictions...
+Even the most brilliant minds have made wrong predictions about the future.
+At the time they were first made, they probably did not seem as absurd as they do now.
+The future has arrived and it looks nothing like these failed predictions...

 1. I predict the Internet will soon go spectacularly supernova and in 1996 catastrophically collapse